What is an Endpoint?

 Organizations of all sizes are at risk of exploitation by hacktivists, nation-states, organized crime, and malicious and accidental insider threat actors.
 Endpoint security is cyber security’s frontline and is one of the first places organizations look to secure their networks.

-The need for more advanced cyber security solutions has grown as the volume and sophistication of cybersecurity threat accelerates.
+The need for more advanced cyber security solutions such as managed security services has grown as the volume and sophistication of cybersecurity threat accelerates.
 Endpoint security solutions are designed to quickly detect, identify, block and remediate an attack in progress.

 How Endpoint Protection Works